NomicFoundation/hardhat/docs/tutorial/README.md

 If you can't do any of the above — specially step 5 — please refer to the [Guidelines](./0-guidelines/) section.
 There you will find some insightful links to follow.
 Still here?
 Well, keep reading.

 This tutorial will introduce you into smart contract development through the building of a real decentralized application (dapp).
-Amazing, right?
 We will start simple by setting up your environment but at the end you will be able to build dapps from scratch.

 [Let's jump right into it.](./1-setup/)